ericniebler/stl2/ext/proxy/Dxxxx.md

 | `ValueType<I>`   | `pair<unique_ptr<int>, int>`  |
 | `decltype(*i)`   | `pair<unique_ptr<int>&, int&>`|

 To model `Readable`, the expression "`const ValueType<I>& tmp = *i`" must be valid.
 But trying to initialize a `const pair<unique_ptr<int>, int>&` with a `pair<unique_ptr<int>&, int&>` will fail.
-It tries to create a temporary `pair` that can be bound to the `const&`, which tries to copy from an lvalue `unique_ptr`.
+It ultimately tries to copy from an lvalue `unique_ptr`.
 So we see that the `zip` view's iterators are not even `Readable` when one of the element types is move-only.
 That's unacceptable.

-Although the Palo Alto report lifts the onerous restriction that `*i` must be an lvalue expression, we can see from the `Readable` concept that proxy reference types are still not adequately supported.
+Although the Palo Alto report lifts the restriction that `*i` must be an lvalue expression, we can see from the `Readable` concept that proxy reference types are still not adequately supported.

 ### Constraining higher-order algorithms